What Is the Average Retirement Age?

 Overall, the average retirement age in the U.S. is 64.

-65 years old may be the age most of us think of as the best age to retire, but not all regions of America are hitting this goal.
-According to the U.S. Census Bureau’s American Community Survey the average age of retirement in:
+Age 65 may be what most of us think of as the best age to retire, but not all regions of America are hitting this goal.
+According to the U.S. Census Bureau’s American Community Survey, the average U.S. retirement age in:

 • Hawaii, Massachusetts, and South Dakota is 66.